News

 About this story

-Original reporting by Odessa American (oaoa.com) .
-The Odessa surfaces reporting from trusted publishers and adds local editorial context so readers can quickly understand what a story means for their community.
+As published by Odessa American (oaoa.com) .
+The Odessa selects stories from publishers’ feeds, summarises them, and links back to the publisher that reported them.
+We add no reporting of our own.
 We attribute every source, link to the original report, and follow a documented editorial standards policy.
 To understand how stories are selected and reviewed, read our about page .

 For the complete original report, visit Odessa American (oaoa.com) .
 Have a tip or correction?
-Contact our newsroom .
+Contact the editor .

 Published: July 8, 2026 ·